 All acceptances will be conditional pending changes that the Program Committee may suggest or require for the final camera-ready paper.
 This means that a paper will not be accepted to UIST until authors revise and submit the final camera-ready paper for approval by the Program Committee.
 Any lengthening of the paper for the camera-ready version must be approved by the primary program committee member in charge of the paper (1AC).

-Video previews are 30-second clips that describe and showcase a publication before, during, and after the conference.
+Video previews (only required for accepted papers) are 30-second clips that describe and showcase a publication before, during, and after the conference.
+They often attract substantial media attention.
 Video previews are mandatory accompanying material for Papers, and optional for Posters and Demos.
 See the video previews page for details.
-Video previews are 30-second clips that describe and showcase a publication before, during, and after the conference.
-They often attract substantial media attention.
 Video previews will be released no sooner than two weeks before the start of the conference.
 The deadline for video previews is TBA.

 The title and abstract of all accepted papers are typically announced shortly after the final camera-ready paper deadline on July 29, 2019.
 Note, however, that this is not the official publication date.
 The official publication date is the date the proceedings are made available in the ACM Digital Library.
 This date may be up to one month prior to the first day of the conference.
 Therefore, the official publication date, also known as the official public dissemination date, may be as early as September 2019.

 Support for Student Presentations: The SIGCHI Student Travel Grant (SSTG) program is intended to enable students who lack other funding opportunities to attend SIGCHI-sponsored or co-sponsored conferences.
 This travel grant is intended to support students whose intention is to present at a SIGCHI-sponsored conference, not just attend.
 More details are available.